matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

 - `keys`: A map of key IDs to the key that Bob's device has
 - `transaction_id`: the transaction ID from the `m.key.verification.start`
   message
 - `signatures`: signature of the keys and transaction ID, signed using Bob's key

+### Cancellation

+In addition to the cancellation codes specified in MSC1717, the following cancellation codes may be used:

+- `m.qr_code.invalid`: The QR code is invalid (e.g. it is not a URL of the required form)
+- `m.invalid_signature`: The signature of the
+  `m.key.verification.check_own_key` message was incorrect.

 Tradeoffs/Alternatives
 ----------------------